timdewhirst/blip/README.md

 You can optionally specify as the third argument the starting entry id; this is usually a number e.g.
 2642461 (an old one; longer for new entries).

 I've only tested this on Linux; if anyone would like to test and fix on OS X or windows please do.

+**Yes, I know the access token is visible in the code.
+Don't abuse it please.**